 We are also committed to furthering Evidence Based Dentistry – both primary evidence and evidence synthesis - including the delivery of research-led teaching combined with the provision of clinically effective care delivered in a research supportive environment.
 There is also collaboration with colleagues in other Universities across Scotland, in particular with the University of Glasgow and with other collaborators at leading centres across the UK, the NHS and internationally.

 One of the distinctive features of the School of Dentistry research environment is to support our educational programmes across a range of research areas with increasing emphasis on research in the undergraduate curriculum and high demand for Taught PG Masters courses, and the need to have research expertise and facilities to support projects as a component part of these programmes.

-Similarly, we collaborate increasingly with cognate areas across Medicine, Dentistry and Nursing and Health Sciences, with Population Health Sciences, the Centre for Applied Health Research and Cancer being shared themes and we increasingly, collaborate across the wider University, where there is common interest with other Colleges at the University, including for example work with Engineering and Forensic Anthropology.
+Similarly, we collaborate with cognate areas across Medicine, Dentistry and Nursing and Health Sciences, with Population Health Sciences, the Centre for Applied Health Research and Cancer being shared themes and we increasingly collaborate across the wider University, where there is common interest with other Schools in the University, including for example work with Engineering and Forensic Anthropology.